 - Low-fat sour cream

-This is a one-pan meal with plenty of protein and veggies and the recipe is super easy to make.
+This easy chicken fajita skillet recipe is cooked on your stove top.
+It’s a one-pan meal with plenty of protein and veggies and it is super easy to make.

 - Slice the chicken into long strips (about the same length as the peppers and onions).
 Having thin slices helps them cook faster and more evenly.